tbrowder/Pod-Load/README.md

-Pod::Load is a module with a simple task: obtain the documentation of an external file in a standard, straighworward way.
+Pod::Load is a module with a simple task: obtain the documentation of an external file in a standard, straightforward way.

 Its mechanism was originally inspired by [`Pod::To::BigPage`](https://github.com/perl6/perl6-pod-to-bigpage), from where the code to use the cache was taken.